 - High elevations help the coffee beans become sweeter.

-- Wet-processing or washing makes for a clean finish and ensures that some of the delicate tastes common in Ethiopian coffees really shines.
+- Wet-processing or washing makes for a clean finish and ensures that some of the delicate tastes common in Ethiopian coffees really shine.

 - Wider genetic variety means more flavor notes.